AntonioTepsich/Convolutional-KANs/README.md

 ### Work in progress
 - Experiments on more complex datasets.
-- Hiperparameter Tuning with Random Search.
+- Hyperparameter tuning with Random Search.
 - Experiments with more architectures.

 # Installation